Basic Journal Entries

 Basic journal entries are the fundamental building blocks of accounting.
 These entries record the financial transactions of a business in its general ledger.
 Below are some common examples of basic journal entries that a business might encounter:

-Example 1: Recording a Cash Sale
+Example 1: Recording a Cash/Bank Sale

 Your business sells goods for $5,000 cash on January 5, 2024.